in carbon credits or carbon credit projects

 project usually does not involve revenue from the sale of

-More complex projects for small business or farmers may be more
+More complex projects for small businesses or farmers may be

-reliant on ACCU sales to make the project worthwhile.
-There may
+more reliant on ACCU sales to make the project worthwhile.
+There

 penalties payable to the aggregator if the agreed or expected